-At the opening session of the General Council on September 15, 1992 the three new members of NAFO - Estonia, Latvia, and Lithuania presented their statements of intentions and participation in the fisheries in the Regulatory Area, and they were admitted to the membership of the Fisheries Commission in accordance with the provisions of Article III e) and Article XIII.1 of the NAFO Convention.
+At the opening session of the General Council on 15 September 1992 the three new members of NAFO - Estonia, Latvia, and Lithuania presented their statements of intentions and participation in the fisheries in the Regulatory Area, and they were admitted to the membership of the Fisheries Commission in accordance with the provisions of Article III e) and Article XIII.1 of the NAFO Convention.

-2.3 At the request of the Representative of Canada, agenda item 8 "Clarification of rules of procedure", which was explained in Note 1 to the Fisheries Commission Agenda and presented to the Meeting in FC Working Paper 92/26 by the Executive Secretary, was also deferred without definite commitment.
+2.3 At the request of the representative of Canada, agenda item 8 "Clarification of rules of procedure", which was explained in Note 1 to the Fisheries Commission Agenda and presented to the Meeting in FC Working Paper 92/26 by the Executive Secretary, was also deferred without definite commitment.

-At the closing session on September 18 it was decided to postpone this item pending possible similar examination procedures by the General Council in the near future.
+At the closing session on 18 September it was decided to postpone this item pending possible similar examination procedures by the General Council in the near future.

-- 3. COMMISSION PROPOSALS (Agenda items 9 to 14) - 3.1 At the request of the Representative of Denmark (in respect of the Faroe Islands and Greenland), agenda item 9, "Adoption of Reports of STACTIC Meetings in February and July 1992 in Copenhagen", was deferred pending further discussion at STACTIC during this Annual Meeting.
+3. Commission Proposals (Agenda items 9 to 14)

+3.1 At the request of the representative of Denmark, agenda item 9, "Adoption of Reports of STACTIC Meetings in February and July 1992 in Copenhagen", was deferred pending further discussion at STACTIC during this Annual Meeting.